 The configuration screen initially shows only three empty server slots, but additional slots appear that enable you to define any number of alternative servers.
 Each server can be marked as Enabled or Disabled.
 The default setting is Enabled.

-Load-Balancing is implemented in a round robin fashion.
+Load balancing is implemented in a round robin fashion.
 Each new user session is connected to the next available alternative server.
 Once a user session is established on a server, the Web Gateway maintains the session on that server unless it becomes unavailable, in which case the session is failed-over to the next available server in the list.
 State-aware sessions (preserve mode = 1) cannot be failed-over under any circumstances and, consequently, the session is closed if the hosting server becomes unavailable.

 With mirrored InterSystems IRIS configurations, a database is duplicated (or mirrored) between participating mirror members.
 An InterSystems IRIS mirror set configuration represents the set of participating mirror members for an installation.
-For a complete description of InterSystems IRIS mirroring, see the chapter Mirroring in the High Availability Guide.
+For a complete description of InterSystems IRIS mirroring, see Mirroring in the High Availability Guide.